 How many credits?
 How long does it take to complete?
 Can I do the program part-time?This is a 49-credit program.
-Full-time students take 12 credits per semester for two years.
+Full-time students take 6–12 credits per semester, Summer, Fall, and Spring, for two years.
 If you must go part-time, that usually means doing only one semester per year.
 Students attend four full residencies, plus part of a fifth residency at the end of their program, when they give a craft seminar—their final requirement for graduation—and a public reading from their thesis.

 How competitive is the program?Admission is selective.
 Our entering classes comprise roughly 25 percent of the total applications received for a given semester.
 Lesley’s program was recently named one of the top five low-residency MFA creative writing programs in the country.

 What is the structure of the program?For the first three semesters, students take 6 credits in Creative Writing, 3 credits in Craft & Reflection, and 3 credits in Interdisciplinary Studies.
 For the final semester, students substitute 3 credits of Thesis for the Interdisciplinary Studies portion and 3 credits of Craft Seminar Preparation for the Craft & Reflection portion.
 During the semester, students submit a mixture of revisions and new work to their faculty mentor, and get detailed feedback.